yrmvgh/yiufcrawl/crawl-ref/docs/crawl_manual.rst

 lived.
 Stronger than Humans, but sometimes slower to learn new things.
 They are skilled with magical devices, and comfortable with a mace and shield in hand.

-Surface Dwarf
+Dorf
-  "Dorfs", as opposed to the infamous subterranean dwarves, come from halls and hills above the Dungeon.
+  Dorfs, as opposed to the infamous subterranean dwarves, come from halls and hills above the Dungeon.
 They love to fight, and often venture forth to seek fame and fortune through battle.
 As such, they are very robust and excellent at hand combat.
 Polearms usually are too big for them to wield comfortably and